 Apollo's strength is simplicity and ease of use for sales prospecting.
 Reps can search for individuals by company, title, and location, then directly message them or add them to email sequences.
 The platform integrates with email and calendar tools, making it easy to track outreach.

 However, Apollo is better for finding individual prospects than for strategic account intelligence.
 It's most useful for sales teams doing large-scale prospecting.
-For account-based sales focused on fewer, higher-value accounts, consider platforms like Abmatic or 6sense.
+For account-based sales focused on fewer, higher-value accounts, consider platforms like Abmatic AI or 6sense.

 Deep Dive: LinkedIn Sales Navigator